What Is a Permalink? Everything You Need to Know

 Short for permanent link, permalink also means a web address that is expected to remain the same.
 It’s usually readable and easy to understand not only for target audiences but also for search engines.

 If the permalinks on your site aren’t working or put together correctly, it can lead to various issues like broken links and a high bounce rate.
-Hence, this article will explain the structure of a permalink, its importance, and how you can optimize it.
+Hence, this article will explain the permalink structure, its importance, and how you can optimize it.

 Permalink Structure and Examples

 A permalink structure mainly consists of two parts – the website domain and the page slug.
-Below is an example of what a good permalink might look like:
+Below is a permalink example of what a good permalink might look like: https://www.yourdomain.com/website-ideas/

 Here’s the breakdown of the permalink structure: